rexmac/pebble-chronocode/README.md

 **NOTE:** Requires Pebble Firmware v2.0 or greater.

-_The Pebble Firmware v2.0  is still in BETA and has not been officialy released.
-Use AT YOUR OWN RISK.
-Please [see this post](http://www.reddit.com/r/pebble/comments/1ttwv2/should_i_update_my_pebble_to_20/) for more information._

 ## Description

 ChronoCode (formerly known as WordSquare) displays the current time by emphasizing words "hidden" among a jumble of seemingly random letters.
 The time is displayed in sentence form, e.g. "It is five o'clock", "It is half past three", "It is a quarter to nine", etc. The watchface is configurable via the Pebble app on your smartphone.
 Options include inverted colors, all-caps mode, and 8 different languages.